DarkArmy-ctf/ctf-writeups/ractf/OSINT/RemoteRetreat/README.md

 The place is `the HAKA bar`.
 Searching for this place on google mapstells us that it is  a Bar and Restaurant in Morzine, France.
-Copy and paste the google maps link into thw challenge map. zoom in completely and press enter. click somewhere near the centre and there's you flag.
+Copy and paste the google maps link into thw challenge map. zoom in completely and press enter. click somewhere near the centre and there's your flag.

 ### Google Maps Link:
 ```